ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/calculate-taxes/index.md

 <h3>Your First CalcTaxes Request</h3>

 Let's dive in.
-We're going to send a simple <code>CalcTaxes</code> call using <a class="dev-guide-link" href="https://www.getpostman.com">Postman</a> and inspect the results.
+We're going to send a simple <code>CalcTaxes</code> call using <a class="dev-guide-link" href="https://www.getpostman.com">Postman</a> and then inspect the results.

 <h3>Headers</h3>

-Add the following <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/getting-started/authentication/">mandatory headers</a> to your request:
+Add these <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/getting-started/authentication/">mandatory headers</a> to your request:
 <ul class="dev-guide-list">
   <li><code>api_key</code></li>
   <li><code>client_id</code></li>